redhat-imaging/imagefactory/README.markdown

 	                        (default: False)
 	  --config CONFIG       Configuration file to use. (default:
 	                        /etc/imagefactory.conf)
-	  --imgdir IMGDIR       Build image files in location specified. (default:
+	  --image IMAGE         The UUID of the image to build or push --imgdir IMGDIR       Build image files in location specified. (default:
 	                        /tmp)
 	  --warehouse WAREHOUSE